IEEE-NITK/SummerProjects19/README.md

-# SummerProjects19
+# Summer Mentorship Projects 2019
-IEEE Summer Mentorship Programmes under IEEE-NITK CompSoc for the Summer of 2019
+IEEE Summer Mentorship Projects under IEEE-NITK CompSoc for the summer of 2019